Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 An illustration of a skeleton showing the human rhomboid muscles highlighted in orange.

-Lower back—the lower back is among the conventional deadlift muscles worked for two reasons, with the first being this type of deadlift utilizes the hip hinge more so than the other deadlifts.
+Lower back—the lower back is among the muscles targeted by the conventional deadlift for two reasons, with the first being this type of deadlift utilizes the hip hinge more so than the other deadlifts.

 Hip hinge refers to the body bending downwards at the mid-section.
 The hip hinge will recruit the lower back due to the need for the back to remain extended when the bar is being lifted off the floor.